 To use Photo Capture without receiving motion alerts

-To receive a once-daily Photo Capture video that is not interrupted by Motion Alerts, simply "Arm" the system and turn off Motion Detection when you tap the blue "Running Man" icon above the camera thumbnail in the Blink app Home Screen.
+To receive a once-daily Photo Capture video that is not interrupted by Motion Alerts, simply Arm the system and turn off Motion Detection by tapping the blue "Running Man" icon above the camera thumbnail in the Blink app Home Screen.
 Motion Detection is not active when the icon is greyed out .

 In the image above, the "Running Man" is greyed out for the "Garage" camera (lower part of the image) and does not respond to motion while continuing to send once-daily Photo Capture videos to your Clip List.

 The Photo Capture feature is turned on and off in the Camera Settings screen.

 Tap the Photo Capture "Enable" setting to turn on and off.

 Photo Captures appear as a clip in the clip list with a blue camera icon as shown here between the video thumbnail and the camera name.

 How is Photo Capture different than capturing video clips?

 Capturing a video clip involves the camera taking a video in real time, as events occur.
 Photo Capture, on the other hand is a clip made from images taken once an hour all day, then placed in your Clip List.Delete